-Who is an HR Business Partner?
+Who is an HR business partner?

 The HR Business Partner is an experienced HR professional working as a strategic liaison between HR and the business.
 As senior HR professionals, they integrate the people-focused HR functions with the business side of the organization, to help them accomplish their business goals.